-I saw the picture above yesterday and my heart sank.
+I saw the picture below yesterday and my heart sank.
 I found it here, and while the article was powerful in relation to what’s going on with the large plastic dumps on either side of Hawaii, the turtle is what broke me.

 I’ve been trying to figure out why.
 Maybe because I had turtles as a kid?
 Maybe because they’re iconic to me for peaceful, laid-back creatures.1 Who knows, and who cares: the fact is that the turtle moved me to action.

 Think about it for a second: That poor turtle has lived the majority of its life constricted by the plastic band.
 Its entire skeleton has had to restructure itself to keep the being alive.
 Also think about it as a metaphor of how we’ve altered the planet as a whole.